Studying Abroad at Trinity Laban, England

-We're so excited that you're considering IFSA-Butler's program at Laban for your fall semester or year abroad.
-Laban, located in vibrant and eclectic London, is one of the world's leading conservatories for dance and we're sure you're going to love studying there!
+We're so excited that you're considering IFSA-Butler's program at Trinity Laban Conservatoire of Music and Dance for your fall semester or year abroad.
+Trinity Laban, located in vibrant and eclectic London, is one of the world's leading conservatories for dance and we're sure you're going to love studying there!

 We look forward to working with you!